 Developed by the ACS Committee on Technician Affairs (CTA), the Chemical Technology Student Award honors top students earning associate’s or bachelor’s degrees with the goal of joining the industrial workforce.
 Under the program, individual 2- and 4-year academic institutions may each choose one student to honor.
 CTA then provides a personalized certificate that the college or university may present to its student winner.
 In addition, students will be recognized by name during the spring ACS national meeting.
 Nominations are due by January 15th each year.
 ACS membership isn't required for a nominee to be considered for the award.

 To be eligible for the award, students must meet the following criteria:

-- Be enrolled in a chemistry-based technology program
+- Be enrolled in a chemistry or chemistry-based technology program

 - Must have completed 75% of the program coursework by the time the award is presented

 - Demonstrate a high level of integrity and reliability

 - Demonstrate exceptional performance in the laboratory (safety, experimental setup and design, data analysis, teamwork, and problem solving)